msaroufim/newblog/index.md

 ## Recent Projects (2024-2025)

 - **[Project popcorn](https://gpu-mode.github.io/popcorn/)** - Training an LLM in public to generate efficient CUDA and Triton Kernels.
 With 4 key workstreams: Data, Infra, Science and Language.
-- **[GPU MODE (fka CUDA MODE)](https://discord.com/invite/gpumode)** - I cofounded this community with Andreas Kopf.
-Probably my most important project, a Discord community where people learn how GPUs work and then go on to ship real world projects.
+- **[GPU MODE (fka CUDA MODE)](https://discord.com/invite/gpumode)** - I cofounded this community with Andreas Köpf Probably my most important project, a Discord community where people learn how GPUs work and then go on to ship real world projects.
 - **[torchao: PyTorch native quantization](https://github.com/pytorch/ao)** - I was a cofounder and tech lead where our goal was to make it trivial to explore and apply quantization algorithms.
+We experimented with easy to apply quantization algorithms for training and inference, CPU offloading with fused CPU Adam, quantized Adam, distributed NF4 and whole bunch more fun stuff

-## Major Projects (2022-2023)
+## Other work at PyTorch

 - **[NeurIPS Hacker Cup AI challenge](https://www.facebook.com/codingcompetitions/hacker-cup)** - We opened up the popular Hacker cup competition for the first time ever to AI because we need harder evals.
 - **[The PyTorch fast series](https://pytorch.org/blog/accelerating-generative-ai-2/)** - Christian Puhrsch and Horace He pitched me getting SOTA fast inference working for LLMs, diffusion models and image models using PyTorch native.
 I was the TL for our benchmarking and evaluation efforts.